-Both routes have their advantages, but making the right decision is entirely based on your personal needs and situation.
+Leasing or buying a vehicle are both options that come with a different set of advantages and disadvantages, and making the right decision is entirely based on your personal needs and situation.